htr3n/loan-approval-portal/README.md

 #### Data Access Layer

 * Data entities are annotated with JPA conventions (see `westbank.db.entity`).
-Hibernate configuration is in `WEB-INF/data-access.xml` loaded by `PortalContextLoaderListener` or `org.springframework.web.context.ContextLoaderListener`.
+* The Hibernate configuration is in `WEB-INF/data-access.xml` loaded by`org.springframework.web.context.ContextLoaderListener`.
 * The DAO helpers are in the package `db.dao` for manipulating the underlying data/objects using Spring HibernateTemplate such as `CustomerDao`, `ProviderDao`, `LoanDao`, `StaffDao`, `RoleDao`, etc.
 * Some required Spring beans will be injected into Spring managed controllers and DAO helpers.
 Those beans are also defined in `WEB-INF/data-access.xml`.
 * As we must validate and initialise the database if necessary, I extend [LocalSessionFactoryBean](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/orm/hibernate5/LocalSessionFactoryBean.html) with [PortalSessionFactoryBean](https://github.com/htr3n/loan-approval-portal/blob/master/src/main/java/westbank/db/PortalSessionFactoryBean) for extra tasks on database initialisation.

-* The currently used RDBMS is [Apache Derby](https://db.apache.org/derby) (or formerly Java DB).
+* The currently used RDBMS is in-memory H2.
 Nevertheless, any other RDBMS can be used as well.
 In order to use other RDBMSs instead of Apache Derby, note the following points:
   * Create a database name 'WESTBANKDB'
   * Create a user 'westbank' with password 'secret' and assign that user to the database.
   * Go to file `WEB-INF/data-access.xml`, find the bean named  `propertyPlaceholderConfigurer`, and replace `hibernate.properties` with the corresponding value according to the RDBMS being used.
 Keep the rest unchanged.